derfrankie/movie-photo-scripts/readme.md

 It looks for files with GX in the name and uses ffmpeg to create Prores proxies with 720p resolution.
 The proxies are stored in a Proxies subfolder and renamed to Adobe Premiere proxy naming convention by adding _Proxy to the file name.

+## Insta360 Scripts

+### ´insta360-air-gpsfix.sh´

+Insta360 makes some great little 360 cameras and I used their first small Android camera the Insta360 Air a lot.
+The one thing I didn't like was that they didn't export the GPS information captured in the original .INSP (the not stitched format of the images).
+If you stitch the .INSP into a JPG (which then is used to view it in a player) the information is lost.

+This script will transfer the metadata from a .INSP file to a .JPG file with the same name in the same folder.

+My Workflow:
+1. Stitch and Export all .INSP files with Insta360 Studio to the same folder
+2. Run the script in the folder

 ## Aurora HDR Scripts

 ### `aurorarename.sh <extension>`